agrathwohl/t140llm/examples/README.md

 > Check out the NEW [`assistive-llm`](https://github.com/agrathwohl/assistive-llm/)
 > project for an implementation of this library.

+## New Steganography Examples

+The [steganography/](steganography/) directory contains examples demonstrating the steganography features of T140LLM, which allow hiding RTP packets within cover media:

+- LLM-generated steganography algorithms
+- Custom steganography transports
+- Advanced encoding/decoding techniques

+See the [steganography/README.md](steganography/README.md) for more details.

 ### 1. Basic Demonstration (`demo.js`)

 This script demonstrates sending text streams through different transport mechanisms: